harryjfowen/PointsToWood/README.md

   - Trained on European forest data
   - Recommended for most use cases

-### Model Selection
-The `fbeta-eu.pth` model uses F-beta score optimization with β = 0.9, giving slightly higher weight to precision over recall.
-This is ideal for applications where false positive wood detections are more costly than missing some wood structures.

 Within the model folder, we have biome specific as well as more general ecosystem agnostic models.